russellkelly/BGP-SD-WAN-Controller/README.md

           router(s) are defined.
 These are the routers that receive the BGP labeled routes from EXABGP

           exabgp - This is the IP, or VIP, of the EXABGP process.
+This would not need to be changed if the controller is running in a Docker container, as the controller is running in its own epe-net on the host

           Local_as - The local AS for the EXABGP process.

+          The external_peering section of this file is used to create the configuration for the external routers and is used by the progam RenderASBRConfigs.py.
+          The file it creates is EgressASBRs.conf.
+Likewise the ingress router section is used to creat the file IngressASBRs.conf